Info about Melbourne Pride

 The event itself will be alcohol free and temporary food services will be kept to a minimum.
 Attendees will be encouraged to explore local food and beverage traders throughout the day.

 Auslan interpretation will be available across the event, provided by Break A Finger.
-Both SMITH and GERTIE stages will have an elevated platform located to the right of the stage from an audience perspective.
+Both SMITH and GERTIE stages will have an elevated platform located to the left or right of the stage from an audience perspective.
+All formalities at the SMITH stage will be accessible in Auslan and selected performances across both stages will also have interpreters.
 An easy viewing area will be cordoned off nearby for those who wish to access it.

 The Melbourne Pride precinct is a street based celebration, allowing for wheelchair accessibility across the site.